baptonx7/enduraw-case-study/README.md

      electrolytes in the aid station if needed

-However nutrition is quite personal and without knowing her preferences, the nutrition and hydration plan will have to be.
+However nutrition is quite personal and without knowing her preferences, the nutrition and hydration plan will have to be adapted.

 ### **Race briefing for Amelia**

-For the first 300m of the swim, focus on getting your swim right, understand the level of your direct opponent, and try to find good feet to follow.
+For the first 300m of the swim, focus on getting your swim right, estimate the level of your direct opponents, and try to find good feet to follow.
 You may check your pace at the first buoy just to make sure.
 Then once you find your rhythm, don't overthink it and keep the effort really smooth.
-Start thinking about the transition in the 200m last meters.
+Start thinking about the transition in the 200m last meters so you'll know what to do right away.

 In T1, do the usual stuff, stay calm and focus, you know what to do.